rsalmond/TIL/thatscool.md

 ## April 2025

-[Synthesia](https://www.synthesiagame.com/) is nearly twenty years old so it counts only as "new to me" but it sure looks cool!
+[Synthesia](https://www.synthesiagame.com/) is nearly twenty years old so it counts only as "new to me" but this "guitar hero for piano" thing sure looks cool!

 ## March 2025